BBS National Organiser

 Interests & Responsibilities

-Sarah is responsible for the national coordination of the Breeding Bird Survey (BBS) and Waterways Breeding Bird Survey (WBBS), these two surveys involve working closely with the Regional Network to ensure effective delivery of the scheme.
-Responsibilities include maintenance of databases, production of reporting outputs, BBS promotion and liaison with the volunteer network and the BBS Partner organisations (JNCC & RSPB).
+Sarah is responsible for the national coordination of the Breeding Bird Survey (BBS) and Waterways Breeding Bird Survey (WBBS), these two surveys involve working closely with the Regional Network to ensure effective delivery of the schemes.
+Responsibilities include maintenance of databases, production of reporting outputs, promotion and liaison with the volunteer network and the Partner organisations (JNCC & RSPB).

 Sarah also works in partnership with Butterfly Conservation, the Centre for Hydrology and Ecology and JNCC in order to coordinate the Wider Countryside Butterfly Survey (WCBS) on BBS survey squares.

-Sarah has always been interested monitoring birds (and other taxa) and making that data available as widely as possible for use in research and conservation.
+Sarah has always been interested bird (and other taxa) monitoring and making that data available as widely as possible for use in research and conservation.
 Occasionally, Sarah works with research teams at BTO carrying out tracking fieldwork for species such as Arctic Skua and Lesser Black-backed Gull.

 Prior to undertaking her current role, Sarah has worked as Estate and then Ornithological Warden on the Calf of Man Bird Observatory, which involved various bird monitoring and ringing activities.
 This was followed by the role of Assistant Warden on Skomer Island and then onto the position of White-tailed Eagle Officer on the Isle of Skye - plotting all White-tailed Eagle nests, territories and roost sites across Skye and neighbouring islands.

 Sarah is a very keen birder, bird recorder and has been a ringer since the age of 13.
-She is on the Rye Meads Ringing Group committee and the Spurn Bird Observatory committees and Chair of the Spurn Bird Observatory Science and Research sub-committee.
+She is on both the Rye Meads Ringing Group and Spurn Bird Observatory committees and Chair of the Spurn Bird Observatory Science and Research sub-committee.
 Sarah is particularly interested in Bird Observatory work, witnessing and recording bird migration, gull identification, seawatching and moth recording.